harshika14/CMPE-257_ProjectTeam12/README.md

 github username: rajuptvs
 https://github.com/rajuptvs

 4.Swapna Kotha <br>
 github username: kothaswapna
 https://github.com/kothaswapna

 Note: In the repository, notebook containing preprocessing of data is attached.
-Also, a pdf file for better visualization of data is included in the repository.
+Also, a pdf file for better visualization of data with all the information is included in the repository.